JetSetIlly/Gopher2600/README.md

 The joystick is operated via the cursor keys on the keyboard and the spacebar in place of the fire button.

-The paddle is available through the mouse but only after the window has been clicked and the mouse "captured".
-The mouse pointer will disappear to indicate that the mouse has been captured.
-The paddle is operated by moving the mouse (or trackball) left and right and using the left button in place of the paddle's fire button.
-The mouse can be "released" by pressing the right mouse button.
-Note that if the game does not support or expect paddle input then the joystick will still work even if the mouse is "captured"
+The paddle is available by operating the mouse.
+To activate the paddle, click in the play window and waggle the mouse to the extremes three times.
+Note that once the window has been clicked, the mouse will be captured and the pointer will disappear.
+To "release" the mouse, click the right-mouse button.

 Keypad input is available only when the emulation thinks it is required.
 When keypad input is expected, neither joystick or paddle controls will work.